El Rancho Hotel and Casino: Alleged Mafia ties

 In May 1955, the Dallas-based Southwest Securities Company expressed interest in leasing the Thunderbird, although this did not come to fruition.
 Later in the month, Hicks and Jones won a temporary restraining order that blocked their ouster from the resort.
 The court action was filed on behalf of Thunderbird stockholders, including Hicks, Jones, and Wells.
 The Thunderbird continued to operate while both sides prepared for a legal battle over a permanent injunction.

 Final arguments were underway in October 1955, as attorneys for the Thunderbird questioned current and former employees of the tax commission.
-Nevada governor Charles H. Russell, also the chairman of the tax commission, had been running for re-election in 1954.
-The allegations against the Thunderbird had come to light a month prior to the election, and the hotel alleged that the timing of the claims was politically motivated, as one member of the tax commission had already known about the Sadlo loan years prior to the 1954 accusation.
+Nevada Governor Charles H. Russell, also the chairman of the tax commission, had been running for re-election in 1954.
+The allegations against the Thunderbird had come to light a month before the election, and the hotel alleged that the timing of the claims was politically motivated, as one member of the tax commission had already known about the Sadlo loan years before the 1954 accusation.

-In December 1955, judge Merwyn H. Brown ruled in favor of the Thunderbird and issued a permanent injunction against the tax commission, while stating that the commission should create and publish clear guidelines declaring what is required by casino licensees.
+In December 1955, Judge Merwyn H. Brown ruled in favor of the Thunderbird and issued a permanent injunction against the tax commission, stating that the commission should create and publish clear guidelines declaring what casino licensees require.
 He stated that any licensee "is surely entitled to know what is expected of him under the license obtained, and not be subject to annihilation upon an order of the commission based upon no substantial evidence in support of an alleged violation."
 Brown wrote that the tax commission exhibited an "unusual eagerness" to find wrongdoing against Hicks.
 He also cited a lack of evidence that Jones had any knowledge of the Sadlo loan.

 Three months later, the tax commission filed a notice of appeal to the Supreme Court of Nevada.
 Both sides gave briefs to the supreme court at the end of 1956, and final arguments over the injunction were given several months later.
 In May 1957, the Nevada supreme court ruled that there was not sufficient evidence to revoke the Thunderbird gaming license.
 The court also ruled that Brown had acted in error, stating that casino owners shall not be entitled to continue operations under a district court injunction while they are appealing decisions by the tax commission.
 The commission chose not to pursue the matter any further.